 It was with these questions in mind that Professor Philip Thomas of Bristol University started the NREFS project (Management of Nuclear Risk Issues: Environmental, Financial and Safety) in 2012, jointly funded by the UK Engineering and Physical Sciences Research Council (EPSRC) and the Atomic Energy Commission of India.

 While accidents at nuclear plants are very rare, it is impossible to say that they will never occur.
-As Prof Thomas says, “I’ve often met with the reaction that we should make sure accidents don’t happen.
+As Prof Thomas says, “I’m often met with the reaction that we should make sure accidents don’t happen.
 And that’s fine.
 But accidents do happen, they have happened — and what do you do then?”
 The NREFS project sought to measure objectively the effectiveness of actions (usually referred to as ‘countermeasures’) a government could take following an accident, principally evacuation, sheltering (staying indoors for a period of hours to days), bans on the consumption of locally grown foods, remediation (cleaning of buildings and soils to remove contamination) and long-term relocation.

 Believe it or not, no one had ever before measured — objectively — the effectiveness of such countermeasures, despite the huge social impact they incur.
 To do this, four independent strategies were developed by academics at Open University, University of Warwick, University of Manchester and City, University of London (Prof. Thomas moved from City to Bristol University during the project).
 The first strategy was to deploy a tool called the Judgement, or J-value.